 According to Melissa, it consists of several steps.

 The first is that the Guru waits outside Melissa’s office door.
 I don’t have a photo of this happening, so I’ll just show you the spot where the Guru waits:

 The Guru will wait here for a long time – up to a half hour.
 What is she waiting for?

 She’s waiting for Melissa to enter the office and invite her inside.
 If Melissa simply enters the office and does not invite the Guru inside, the Guru will continue to wait.

 She needs to know that Melissa is ready and available for what comes next.

 Oh yeah.
 This is where it gets interesting.

 Check it out:

-The Guru would enter the office and sits on the floor.
-Melissa would join her on the floor and start to pet her.
+The Guru enters the office and sits on the floor.
+Melissa joins her on the floor and starts to pet her.